 - Asking questions that include “What is happening?” and “Why is this happening?”

 - Applying knowledge gained from thorough analysis to uncover system issues.

 - Devising corrective strategies that substitute core issues with replacement solutions.

 From questions to answers to solutions.

-For more info on how Primaris uses root cause analysis to drive quality improvements, contact us today.
+For more details about how Primaris uses root cause analysis to successfully drive quality improvements, contact us today.